bixBeta/CFG/README.md

             $ RScript DESeq2.R <Experiment.Name> <Numerator> <Denominator>

         For DESeq2 processCounts.sh and countMatrix.sh helper scripts are available for preprocessing of raw counts and creation of the countMatrix.txt file that is needed by the DESeq2.R script.

+        Usage:
+        $ processCounts.sh <1> or <2>

     reHash.py:
         Rename utility.